 - Insurance information

 Look around for witnesses.
 Get their names and contact information as well.
 Don’t assume a police officer will gather this information for you.

 6. Document and Preserve Evidence and Details of the Accident

-Make sure to gather all of the information associated with the accident.
+Make sure to gather all of the information associated with the texting and driving car accident.
 Important details include:

 - What happened

 Don’t forget to document your injuries.
 Keep all of your police records, medical records, and photos together.
 You can provide this information to your attorney.